IBM/istio101/workshop/exercise-1/README.md

 3. Install the IBM Cloud Kubernetes Service plug-in.

     ```shell
-    ibmcloud plugin install container-service -r Bluemix
+    ibmcloud plugin install container-service
     ```

 4. To verify that the plug-in is installed properly, run `ibmcloud plugin list`.
-The Container Service plug-in is displayed in the results as `container-service`.
+The Container Service plug-in is displayed in the results as `container-service/kubernetes-service`.

 5. Initialize the Container Service plug-in and point the endpoint to your region.
 For example when prompted, enter `5` for `us-east`.